BC Sick Days: What Employees Need to Know in 2026

-Wondering how many sick days you get in B.C. or what the new rules are in 2025?
-This guide explains your rights under the Employment Standards Act (ESA), including paid and unpaid leave, the upcoming sick note ban, and what to do if your employer pushes back.
+This 2026 guide explains your rights under the province’s Employment Standards Act (ESA), including paid and unpaid leave, as well as what to do if your employer pushes back.

 Table of Contents

-2. Who Qualifies for Sick Leave?
+2. Who Qualifies for BC Sick Leave?

-3. Are Sick Days Paid in B.C.?
+3. Are Sick Days Paid in BC?

 4. Can Sick Days Be Carried Over?